denetor/nodejs-certification-topics/design-patterns/05-rxjs.md

 - Pipeable operators: functions returning a new Observable, where value is a transformation of another Observable (left intact)

 ### Creation operators
+Some of these operators are:
+- of
+- interval
+- ajax
+- bindCallback
+- timer
+- range
+See complete list at https://rxjs.dev/guide/operators#creation-operators-1

 ```
 import { Observable, Subscription, of, interval } from "rxjs";